Piano Room Acoustic Treatment New York Soundproofing and Acoustical Treatment

 File_008.jpeg

 We installed a new dense frame to support a heavy, soundproofing door, and extended the wall to fit the new frame.
-Finally we installed a fabric track wall, consisting of a PVC frame with acoustic insulation, which is double-wrapped with high-end acoustical fabric.
+Finally, we installed a fabric wall, consisting of a PVC frame with acoustic insulation, which is double-wrapped with high-end acoustical fabric.
 It was strategically placed to best absorb the sounds emanating from the piano.

 File_009.jpeg